Formed:

 Original Members:

-- James Honeyman-Scott (born November 4, 1956 in Hereford, England, died June 16, 1982)-lead guitar
+• James Honeyman-Scott (born November 4, 1956 in Hereford, England; died June 16, 1982 in London, England) - Lead guitar

-- Pete Farndon (born June 2, 1952 in Hereford, England, died April 14, 1983)-bass guitar
+• Pete Farndon (born June 2, 1952 in Hereford, England; died April 14, 1983 in London, England) - Bass guitar

 Origins:

-A Brief Reign, 1978-1982:
+A Brief Reign for the Pretenders, 1978-1982:

-In less than four years together, the original quartet was hailed as one of guitar-based rock musics saviors during the chaotic post-punk period.
-Honeyman-Scott is still widely regarded as one of rocks all-time guitar greats, capable of unbelievably creative and ingenious rhythms and textures in his playing.
-Farndon and Chambers, meanwhile, formed a highly capable, organic rhythm section that allowed for a give-and-take cohesion among bandmembers rarely seen in any style of rock music.
+In less than four years together, the original quartet was hailed as one of guitar-based rock music's saviors during the chaotic post-punk period.
+Honeyman-Scott is still widely regarded as one of rock's all-time guitar greats, capable of unbelievably creative and ingenious rhythms and textures in his playing.
+Farndon and Chambers, meanwhile, formed a highly capable, organic rhythm section that allowed for a give-and-take cohesion among band members rarely seen in any style of rock music.

 The First Two Albums:

-With the unimaginatively titled The Pretenders and The Pretenders II, released in 1980 and 1981, respectively, the band both created and confidently occupied a niche in rock music that had long desperately needed to be filled.
-Hyndes quavering, soulful vocals formed such a playful interplay with the jagged yet artfuly rendered musical lines supplied by the rest of the band.
-Kid, Message of Love, Precious, Tattooed Love Boys and Mystery Achievement were but a few song highlights.
+With the unimaginatively titled and , released in 1980 and 1981 respectively, the band both created and confidently occupied a niche in rock music that had long desperately needed to be filled.
+Hynde's quavering, soulful vocals formed a playful interplay with the jagged yet artfully rendered musical lines supplied by the rest of the band.
+"Kid," "Message of Love," "Precious," "Tattooed Love Boys" and "Mystery Achievement" are but a few song highlights of the first two albums.

 Tragedy, Brutal & Abrupt:

-Still, this is Chrissie Hynde were talking about.
-Two months before Farndons death, she had already put together a new version of the band.
-1984s Learning to Crawl featured Back on the Chain Gang, a haunting tribute to Hyndes fallen bandmates that reached the top 10 on the pop charts.
-Hynde pressed on with somewhat of a revolving lineup for the Pretenders next release, 1986s Get Close, dismissing Chambers but still finding chart success with the wonderful Dont Get Me Wrong.
+Still, this is Chrissie Hynde we're talking about.
+Two months before Farndon's death, she had already put together a new version of the band.
+1984's featured "Back on the Chain Gang," a haunting tribute to Hynde's fallen bandmates that reached the Top 10 on the pop charts.
+Hynde pressed on with somewhat of a revolving lineup for the Pretenders' next release, 1986's , dismissing Chambers but still finding chart success with the wonderful "Don't Get Me Wrong."

 Feminist Icon or Just a Serious Rock Chick?: